Free Printable Reading Reward Charts for Kids

 Next, I attached the Scotch® Brand permanent mounting squares to the outside of the box on three sides.

-Use pretend money to encourage kids to read!
-A great visual for the rewards they are earning!
+use pretend money to encourage kids to read! a great visual for the rewards they are earning!

 Remove the backing from the mounting squares and attach the trim.
 I did four rows of the trim (2 on each level of mounting squares), so that it would be nice and fluffy.

-Use pretend money to encourage kids to read!
-A great visual for the rewards they are earning!
+use pretend money to encourage kids to read! a great visual for the rewards they are earning!

 After the trim is attached apply mounting squares to the back-side of the box and attach it to the bottom of the clip board.

-Use pretend money to encourage kids to read!
-A great visual for the rewards they are earning!
+use pretend money to encourage kids to read! a great visual for the rewards they are earning!

 Then, attach the velcro dots to the circles on the reward chart and the backs of the quarters.
 I did the scratchy side on the chart and the soft side on the quarters.

-Use pretend money to encourage kids to read!
-A great visual for the rewards they are earning!
+use pretend money to encourage kids to read! a great visual for the rewards they are earning!

 Store the quarters in the box on the bottom of the clip board.

-Create a reading reward chart to encourage new readers to do their daily reading assignment!
+create a reading reward chart to encourage new readers to do their daily reading assignment!

 I noticed the edges of the chart were ‘floating’ off the clip board, so I used the repositionable dots on the back of the corners to attach them to the clip board.